 #TANGIBLE PRODUCT #ROBOTICS #ENGINEERING LEGO® Education SPIKE™ Prime is a powerful STEAM learning solution for middle school that combines LEGO bricks, coding language based on Scratch, and a programmable multi-port Hub to help every learner become a confident learner.

-#TANGIBLE PRODUCT #ROBOTICS #ENGINEERING WeDo 2.0 ignites interest in STEAM learning with stackable bricks and intuitive block-based coding for kids aged 7-11.
+#TANGIBLE PRODUCT #ROBOTICS #ENGINEERING WeDo 2.0 features stackable bricks and intuitive block-based coding for kids aged 7-11.
 The kit includes a programmable smart hub, a motor, sensors, and LEGO bricks.
 The smart hub connects via Bluetooth to a computer or laptop, on which it can be programmed using an icon-based program.

 MINDSTORMS EV3 lets kids learn more advanced skills and prepares them for the future through complex coding and real-life modeling.
 The brain, or EV3 Intelligent Brick, uses a screen with an interactive menu.

 Scratch is a block-based programming language created by the Lifelong Kindergarten Group at MIT's Media Lab.
-It includes an active online community where users share their creations.
-Scratch 2.0 has an extension for running LEGO WeDo and Scratch 3.0 ary has extensions for LEGO Mindstorms EV3 and micro:bit as well.
+It includes an active online community for users share their creations.
+Scratch 2.0 has an extension for running LEGO WeDo and Scratch 3.0 has extensions for LEGO Mindstorms EV3 and micro:bit.

-ScratchJr is an introductory programming language that enables young children ages 5-7 to create their own interactive stories and games.
+ScratchJr is an introductory programming language for children ages 5-7 to create their own interactive stories and games.
 Children snap together colorful programming blocks to make characters move, jump, dance, and sing.
 ScratchJr was inspired by the Scratch programming language (scratch.mit.edu), used by millions of people (ages 8 and up) around the world.

 SymbIOTics is a LEGO Compatible Internet of Things (IoT) Platform designed for elementary school students.
 This educational platform teaches students about technology and devices so they can build their own IoT systems.